-- What groups are offered at CSU’s counseling center?
+- What groups are offered at CSU’s Counseling Center?

 Group offerings change from semester to semester.
-However, some commonly offered groups focus on relaxation, grief and loss, women’s issues, GLBT issues, assertiveness, among others.
+However, some commonly offered groups focus on relaxation, grief and loss, women’s issues, LGBTQ+ issues, assertiveness, among others.
 Groups may also arise if enough people are interested in a particular topic or focus.
 Please check our website throughout the year or give us a call to find out what groups are being offered.

 - How can I get more information on group counseling?